camilaathompson/tnd-tv/docs/index.rst

-How to Login to TND TV Account: A Step-by-Step Guide
+How to Login TND TV Account: A Step-by-Step Guide
 ============================================

 .. toctree::